planningcenter/pco_api_ruby/README.md

 ## Usage

-1. Create a new API object, passing in your credentials.
+1. Create a new API object, passing in your credentials (either HTTP Basic or OAuth2 access token):

     ```ruby
+    # authenticate with HTTP Basic:
-    api = PCO::API.new(auth_token: 'token', auth_secret: 'secret')
+    api = PCO::API.new(basic_auth_token: 'token', basic_auth_secret: 'secret')
+    # ...or authenticate with an OAuth2 access token (use the 'oauth2' gem to obtain the token)
+    api = PCO::API.new(oauth_access_token: 'token')
     ```

 2. Chain path elements together as method calls.